neptunia/plaidctf-writeups-2018/idiot_action.md

 ![webm deets](https://i.imgur.com/jbfwkUw.png)

 Finally, opening the audio and listening to it gives us the flag.
+I have not attached the audio file because listening to my soft loli voice would probably put all of you guys on a federal watchlist. /s

 Flag: `pctf{not_so_smart}`